 Total implements its strategy for sustainable and profitable growth for the benefit of all our stakeholders, taking into account the evolution of energy markets.

 The Group focuses on operational excellence and financial discipline to maintain an organic pre-dividend breakeven of less than 25 $/b and a strong balance sheet.
 End of 2019, gearing was 16.7% (excluding capitalized leases).

 In oil and gas, Total benefits from a large portfolio of profitable projects to fuel its future growth and has demonstrated its agility by making counter-cyclical acquisitions.

 Downstream will make significant additional contributions to cash flow.
 Refining & Chemicals is focusing on growing petrochemicals.
 Marketing & Services is expanding in large, fast-growing markets.
 Both segments also invest in new low carbon businesses (biofuels, bioplastics, plastic recycling, EV charging points, natural gas for trucks and shipping…).

 The energy transition leads to a growing role for both natural gas, mainly Liquefied Natural Gas (LNG), and electricity in the energy mix.
-Total will increase its LNG sales to 50 Mt per year by 2025, supporting CFFO growth in integrated LNG of 2.5 times between 2018 and 2025.
+Total will increase its LNG sales to 50 Mt per year by 2025.
 In low carbon electricity, Total will invest $1.5 to 2 billion per year, notably in Europe with the objective of reaching 8 million customers by 2025.
 Beyond Europe, Total is leveraging strong electricity demand by investing in renewables generation.
 This strategy for LNG and electricity contributes to the Group’s ambition to reduce the carbon intensity of the energy products used by our customers by 15% between 2015 and 2030.